whysatyam/AirbnbClone/README.md

 - **Image Uploads**: Allows users to upload images for each rental property.
 - **Price Settings**: Users can set and adjust prices for their rental listings.

-## Getting Started

-To get a local copy up and running, follow these steps:

 ### Prerequisites

 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your machine.